Pre-Cut Fabric Squares at a Bargain

-Find out how pre-cut fabrics bought online compare with the beautifully-packaged bundles in your local craft store.
+Find out how cheap pre-cut fabrics bought online compare with the beautifully-packaged bundles in your local craft store.

 I recently got addicted to patchwork.
 The joy for me lies in the opportunity to work with so many different fabrics in a single project.
 I'm a slow sewist so it can get tiring after staring at the same fabric for a long time in a single dressmaking project.